mixcore/mix.core/src/instructions/mix-ai-agent.md

 ### For Managing Data

 -   `CreateDatabaseFromPrompt`: Create a new database table from a simple description.
--   `CreateManyMixDbData`: Add multiple records (e.g., menu items) to a table at once.
+-   `CreateManyMixDbData`: Add multiple records (e.g., products, services) to a table at once.
 -   `GetListMidxDbData`: Fetch data from a table to display on a page.

 ---